Plandroid Help Documentation

 Loads totals in status bar

-The total loads for all the zones you have created are shown in the bottom right corner of the status bar.
-Depending on the options you have selected, this can be displayed as a heat load or as a required air flow rate, or both.
-If you select one or more zones, then the total load of your selection is displayed.
+The total loads for all the zones you have created that are switched on are shown in the bottom right corner of the status bar.
+Depending on the options you have selected, this can be any combination of the heat loads, the required air flow rate, or the zone areas.
+If you select one or more zones, then the properties of your selection are displayed.
 The x and y coordinates of the cursor in the design canvas are also shown here.

 You can select an option to label the zone directly with its name and properties you've chosen to display.
-You can also drag and drop the zone's label into a position of your choosing.
+You can also click and drag the zone's label to move it, and use the context menu item Set As Default Position to use that same label offset every time you add a zone.

 Discontinuous load zones can be made by creating separate zones, selecting them, and pressing the Join Zones toolbar button (Join Zones button).
 This tool will connect all of the selected zones with corridors of zero width, resulting in a single zone.